theoxo/theoxo.github.io/_posts/2019-07-06-a-laymans-introduction-to-memory-consistency.md

 Similarly, if a processor wants to write to an address A and then read from an address B, chances are it doesn’t actually need that write to A to finish (i.e. be visible to all processors) before it executes the read from B. This is the motivation for Total Store Order and Processor Consistency, which both permit a processor to re-order its own reads before its own writes.
 </p>
 <p>
 However, sometimes it may indeed be that you must nonetheless wait, just as you might think it to be a good idea to wait for your partner to come home with the can of tomatoes before you put the beans into your chilli.
 (If you recall our discussion on memory consistency before, this is where the second criteria for consistent memory comes in!)
-To get this level of control back, we introduce a special instruction–typically called a fence or a barrier– which simply guarantees that any memory access placed before the barrier will have finished before anything after the barrier is executed. (<i>Simple exercise for the reader: how can we use this special instruction to enforce SC behaviour on a TSO system (or indeed any system supporting such instructions)?</i>) Note that just like you would when waiting for that can of tomatoes, the processor might have to sit still for quite some time before moving on from this fence in order to give all the memory accesses time to finish, and thus any such barrier carries performance overhead.
+To get this level of control back, we introduce a special instruction–typically called a fence or a barrier– which simply guarantees that any memory access placed before the barrier will have finished before anything after the barrier is executed. (<em>Simple exercise for the reader: how can we use this special instruction to enforce SC behaviour on a TSO system (or indeed any system supporting such instructions)?</em>) Note that just like you would when waiting for that can of tomatoes, the processor might have to sit still for quite some time before moving on from this fence in order to give all the memory accesses time to finish, and thus any such barrier carries performance overhead.
 </p>
 <p>
 <h4>The extremists: Relaxed consistency models</h4>